alyulina/linkage-equilibrium/code/README.md

 Then run the bash script that will run simulations: `bash run_simulation.sh small_r`.
 Specify parameters in the parameters.py file.
 The python code needs python 2, so be sure to load it if running on the cluster or change python to python2 in the bash script if running locally.

 To plot the linkage equilibrium statistic, use plot_le.py (or a version of it, plot_le_*.py).
 This script uses ld_theory.py, which requires scipy version 0.17.0 or higher.
-If running locally, switch to the conda environment named ben.
+If running locally, switch to the conda environment named ben: `conda activate ben`.

 I have also removed some scripts from this folder; hopefully, nothing that I needed to keep!